posl/fuzzingChallengesReplicationPackage/README.md

 The replication-surveyAnswers file contains the results of the survey conducted with fuzzing practitioners.
 The file shows the questions that were asked to the survey respondents along with the respondents' answers.

+The figures directory contains figures of the survey respondents' answers split by their experience level.